adrianmrit/yamis/README.md

 [tasks.greet]
 serial = ["say_hi", "say_bye"]
 ```
 Note that any argument passed will be passed to both tasks equally.

+It is possible to execute the same task or end with infinite loops.
+This is not prevented since it can be bypassed by using a script.

 #### Script vs Program: